No. 16 Martin Street: Reviews

-Dorothy Davenport does pleasing work as the girl who aids the detective.
-The story deals with sordid types but is well handled and makes altogether quite a strong offering.
+"Dorothy Davenport does pleasing work as the girl who aids the detective.
+The story deals with sordid types but is well handled and makes altogether quite a strong offering."

-In the July 8, 1916 issue of The Moving Picture Weekly, a slightly biased review published in the Universal weekly film periodical states:
+In the July 8, 1916 issue of The Moving Picture Weekly, a review published in the Universal weekly film periodical states:

-NO. 16 MARTIN ST. combines two significant phases of modern life; one is the rise of the science of criminology, and the other the prevalence of a new vice, the "dope" evil.
+"NO. 16 MARTIN ST. combines two significant phases of modern life; one is the rise of the science of criminology, and the other the prevalence of a new vice, the "dope" evil.
 In this picture, the "movie fan" is given a treat that has long been known to the readers of A. Conan Doyle and Craig Kennedy.
 In addition, the cover of metropolitan life is ripped off, and the seamy side is laid bare.
-A drama of vice and crime and their detection.
+A drama of vice and crime and their detection."

 Preservation status

-A report created by film historian and archivist David Pierce for the Library of Congress claims:

-75% of original silent-era films have perished.

-14% of the 10,919 silent films released by major studios exist in their original 35mm or other formats.

-11% survive in full-length foreign versions or on film formats of lesser image quality.
 Many silent-era films did not survive for reasons as explained on this Wikipedia page.

-All known copies of this film are lost.
+According to the Library of Congress, all known copies of this film are lost.